Polymer/polymer/README.md

 Polymer is a library built on top of Web Components that makes it easier to build your very own custom HTML elements, which can be reused for any project.
 It makes building complex web applications easier and more efficient.
 Imagine you have a specific navigation bar or a hamburger menu that you like to create and use in all of your projects.
 Instead of having to build that navigation bar or menu for every project, you can utilize Polymer to easily create that element just once and then reuse throughout your project or in any project of your choosing.

 Polymer provides a declarative syntax (defining what needs to be done and letting the computer figure out how to do it), to easily create your own custom elements.
 It allows one to easily develop the structure of the element with HTML, style it with CSS, and add interactions with the element using JavaScript.
-It also provides two-way data-binding allowing user interfaces to be updated when properties of the element are updated and vice versa.
+It also provides two-way data-binding.

+Two-way binding just means that:

+1. When properties in the model get updated, so does the UI.
+2. When UI elements get updated, the changes get propagated back to the model.

 If you don’t want to build your own custom elements Polymer comes with a collection of pre-built elements that you can just drop on a page and use immediately.
 You can even use Polymer catalog of elements as a starting point for you own elements.
 Just include it in a project, expand upon it customizing the element to your liking and thus creating your own custom element.